-Estimating water budgets at the regional scale requires the coordination among data collection, data processing and mathematical analysis for integrating local-scale observations over fieldscales that are typically up to ten orders of magnitude larger (e.g., sampling area of precipitation gauges vs. catchment-averaged precipitation inputs required by hydrological modeling packages).
+Estimating water budgets at the regional scale requires the coordination among data collection, data processing, and mathematical analysis for integrating local-scale observations over fieldscales that are typically up to ten orders of magnitude larger (e.g., sampling area of precipitation gauges vs. catchment-averaged precipitation inputs required by hydrological modeling packages).
 Acquiring representative data in space and time for estimating water budgets is challenging because there is limited budget for equipment purchase and maintenance, and also because obtaining site access and sampling permissions might be difficult.
-On the other hand, data interpretation and mathematical analysis are subject to high uncertainty due to the vast heterogeneity and complexity of rainfall-runoff processes, which operate at different hydroclimatic regimes, and at different spatial and temporal scales (Blöschl, 2001).
-In essence, these challenges limit our ability to scale and predict hydrological processes in ungauged regions, while also limiting our mechanistic understanding of those processes even in highly instrumented regions (Sivapalan, 2003).
-To cope with these issues we need to acknowledge the impracticality of having to characterize the fractal landscape heterogeneity for hydrological modeling purposes, and we need to shift from using (and relying on) over-parameterized hydrological models towards using simpler models that coherently reflect the fundamental mass, energy and momentum balances (e.g., Kirchner, 2009).
-This philosophical approach will let us explore the set of organizing principles that control water budgets at regional scales, without the need to explicitly model detailed processes for which we have not yet developed consistent datacollection practices and technology (McDonnel et al., 2007).
+On the other hand, data interpretation and mathematical analysis are subject to high uncertainty due to the vast heterogeneity and complexity of rainfall-runoff processes, which operate in different hydroclimatic regimes, and at different spatial and temporal scales (Blöschl, 2001).
+These challenges limit our ability to scale and predict hydrological processes in ungauged regions, while also limiting our mechanistic understanding of those processes even in highly instrumented regions (Sivapalan, 2003).
+To cope with these issues, we need to acknowledge the impracticality of having to characterize the fractal landscape heterogeneity for hydrological modeling purposes, and we need to shift from using (and relying on) over-parameterized hydrological models toward using simpler models that reflect coherently the fundamental mass, energy and momentum balances.
+This philosophical approach will let us explore the set of organizing principles that control water budgets at regional scales, without the need to model explicitly detailed processes for which we have not yet developed consistent data-collection practices and technology (McDonnell et al., 2007).

-The research objective of this study is to develop a parsimonious methodology to quantify catchment-average dynamic storage, catchment-average precipitation rates, and catchment-average evapotranspiration patterns from discharge fluctuations in dryland ecosystems.
-We have developed two hypotheses to address this overarching objective: (1) statewide water budgets for the state of New Mexico can be estimated through the use of simple first-order nonlinear models linking fluctuations in stream discharge with catchment-average fluxes of precipitation and evapotranspiration, and (2) the rainless conditions that prevail during most of the hydrologic year in New Mexico allow the development of simple relationships between stream discharge fluctuations and catchment-average fluxes of evapotranspiration, without the need to explicitly account for changes in storage.
-We tested these hypotheses by analyzing discharge fluctuations in three major New Mexico basins, i.e.: Canadian River, Rio Grande, and the Pecos River.
-Testing these hypotheses will help us continue to develop parsimonious tools to answer key research questions identified recently by the NRC Committee on Challenges and Opportunities in the Hydrologic Sciences (National Research Council, 2012), e.g., "how will water distribution and availability change due to hydrologic replumbing?", "how will climate change influence the delivery of moisture [...]?", and "what are [the] challenges in developing and using regional climate change projections for assessing future hydrologic change and impacts?".
+The research objective of this study is to implement a parsimonious methodology to quantify catchment-average dynamic storage, catchment-average precipitation rates, and catchment-average evapotranspiration patterns from discharge fluctuations in dryland ecosystems.
+In the first phase of the development of this methodology, we assumed that statewide water budgets in dryland basins can be estimated through the use of simple first-order nonlinear models linking fluctuations in stream discharge with catchment-average fluxes of precipitation and evapotranspiration.
+This assumption extends to consider that in dryland subcatchments without extensive flow regulation, the rainless conditions that prevail during most of the hydrologic year allow the development of simple relationships between stream discharge fluctuations and catchment-average fluxes of evapotranspiration, without the need to explicitly account for changes in storage.
+We tested these hypotheses by analyzing discharge fluctuations in three New Mexico basins, that is, Canadian River, Rio Grande, and the Pecos River.
+While testing these assumptions, we implemented an open-source and parsimonious modeling framework that accurately describes rainfall-runoff processes in humid catchments.
+Although the current version of the modeling framework did not represent rainfall-runoff processes with high accuracy in the dryland basins we studied, the current status of model development suggests that the addition of snowmelt process to improve accuracy is readily attainable and should be further pursued.